 Clough traces the history of the Smithsonian Institution from founder James Smithson’s early vision to present-day research partnerships, vast collections, numerous exhibitions, fundraising, renovations, and other new projects underway.
 He discusses how to manage a billion-dollar budget, while simultaneously reporting to all three branches of government.
 In addition, Clough addresses the Institution’s research on climate change and how this can help to inform major policy decisions.

 Recorded on location at the Smithsonian Castle in Washington, D.C., this episode features photographic stills and insightful discussion.
+Watch this video.

 David L. Cohen is executive vice president of Comcast Corporation, one of the nation’s leading providers of entertainment and information through its cable television network.
 A well known leader in the Philadelphia community, Cohen has been a partner and chairman of one of Philadelphia’s major law firms.
 He served as chief of staff to Mayor Edward G. Rendell from 1992 to 1997 and is currently Chairman of the Board of Directors of the Greater Philadelphia Chamber of Commerce.
 David L. Cohen (who is not related to host Paula Marantz Cohen) speaks of his many strategic and administrative responsibilities at Comcast and engages the topic of the anticipated acquisition by Comcast of NBC Universal, explaining why it is not monopolistic.
 He notes that Comcast is primarily involved with the distribution of content, whereas NBC is exclusively a content company.
 Cohen shares some of Comcast’s future plans and speaks about the future of anytime-anywhere programming and other ways in which the entertainment landscape is changing.

 Watch this video.